EL-BID/idbsocialdatapy/CONTRIBUTING.md

 `scope` is an optional keyword that provides context for where the change was made.
 It can be anything relevant to your package or development workflow
 (e.g., it could be the module or function name affected by the change).

+You can find further information about this type of commit message formatting [here.](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format)